Alimir/wp-ulike/readme.txt

 Requires PHP: 7.2.5
 Requires at least: 6.0
 Tested up to: 6.9
-Stable tag: 5.0.0
+Stable tag: 5.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Like & Dislike buttons with real-time analytics.
-Track engagement and understand what your audience loves across posts, products, and comments.
+Voting buttons that let your visitors give instant feedback.
+See what your audience loves with no registration, no friction, just one click.

 == Description ==

-= THE #1 WORDPRESS ENGAGEMENT ANALYTICS PLUGIN, TURN VISITORS INTO INSIGHTS INSTANTLY =
+= #1 Like & Dislike Buttons for WordPress – Get Instant Feedback and Engagement =

 You're creating great content, but you're flying blind.
 Sound familiar?
 You don't know which posts hit, which products people love, or what's actually resonating with your visitors.
 Comments are great, but most people don't comment.
 They just consume and move on.

 [WP ULike](https://wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) fixes that.
-Get instant feedback on what your audience loves.
+Voting buttons that let your visitors give instant feedback.
 No registration, no friction, no barriers.
 Just one click tells you exactly what's working.

 = Here's How It Works =

-Activate the plugin, and Like buttons automatically appear on your posts, comments, WooCommerce products, BuddyPress (BuddyBoss) activities, and bbPress topics.
+Activate the plugin, and voting buttons automatically appear on your posts.
 Zero setup.
 Zero configuration.
 It just works.

-Every interaction gets tracked in real-time.
-You'll see which content gets the most love, when people engage, and how engagement trends over time.
-No more guessing—you'll know exactly what your audience wants more of.
+Your visitors click to vote.
+You see what resonates.
+That's it.

-The analytics dashboard shows you the full picture: your top-performing content, voting statistics, engagement trends, and detailed logs.
-It's like having a focus group that never stops giving you feedback.
+Every vote gets tracked so you can see which content your audience loves most.
+The dashboard shows your top-performing content and voting statistics—simple, actionable insights without the bloat.

 And here's what we're proud of: it's all privacy-safe.
 GDPR compliant with IP anonymization.
-We don't store personal data—just the engagement metrics that help you make better decisions.
+We don't store personal data—just the voting metrics that help you make better decisions.

 = The Three Things That Matter =

-**Instant Engagement:** Interactive buttons that work everywhere.
+**One-Click Voting:** Instant feedback buttons.
 No barriers, no registration required (though you can restrict to logged-in users if needed).
-Just pure, simple engagement.
+Just pure, simple voting.

-**Real Insights:** A dashboard that shows you what's actually working.
-Not vanity metrics—real data about what content drives engagement.
+**Clear Insights:** A dashboard that shows you what's actually working.
+Not vanity metrics—real data about what content your audience loves.

 **Privacy First:** Built with privacy in mind from day one.
+GDPR compliant, IP anonymization.
 We respect your visitors because that's the right thing to do.

 [youtube https://www.youtube.com/watch?v=nxQto2Yj_yc]